darienurse/apple-store-for-android/README.md

 ###Version
 1.0
 ###Known Issues
--Memory leaks may occur after extend use of the app.
+- Memory leaks may occur after extend use of the app.
 For now, restarting the app clears memory and it can continue to be used normally.

 ###To do
--Add better handling for network errors
+- Add better handling for network errors
--Highlight list items on press
+- Highlight list items on press
--Organize variable and add comments
+- Organize variable and add comments

 ###Acknowledgments
 - Thanks to Google Development teams for the [Volley] library, [GSON] library, and a comprehensive example on [SlidingTabLayouts].